author avatar

 For some Razer Blade models, particularly newer ones like the Blade 16 (2025), only single-sided SSDs are supported due to space constraints.
 Check your model’s specifications on the Razer Support page to confirm.

-Hot Topic Renee Becca – Safe and Quick System Migration to SSD
+Renee Becca – Safe and Quick System Migration to SSD

 Automatic 4K alignment Improves SSD performance during system migration.